Team Members

 Click the organization/chapter name in the top-left corner of the dashboard.
 A dropdown shows all scopes you have access to.
 Select a different one to switch views.

-In order to add or remove Team Members, one must have access to the "Manage Team" permission.
-You will only be able to modify Team Members within your Scope, who have equal or lesser permissions than you.
-Team Members with access to view or manage the Team, will see the Team tab in the Settings section of the Admin Dashboard.
+In order to add or remove Team Members, you must have access to the "Manage Team" permission.
+You will only be able to modify Team Members within your Scope who have equal or lesser permissions than you.
+Team Members with access to view or manage the Team will see the Team tab in the Settings section of the Admin Dashboard.

 Multiple Roles and Scopes (Professional Plan)